galantelab/reboot/docs/README.md

       <br>

       Plots returned in this mode include: a forest plot for all clinical variables, a Kaplan Meier plot and a proportional hazard assumptions plot (Schoenfeld tests).
-If option --ROC is selected, a ROC curve and a plot of co-variable frequencies are also provided.
+If option --ROC is selected, only relevant variables (p<=0.05 in at least 25% of iterations) are plotted.
+A ROC curve and a plot of co-variable frequencies are also provided.

 ## Integrative analysis